 DL Ivory tower, yeah.
 Now, most of the stuff I ever wanted to do is team research.
 It always has been.
-And I began to see that one of the problems was language-we were going to get by the problems of getting the PCs working and getting the networks working, get the doctors understanding, get the hospital librarians calmed down.
-But you still would have a problem of language.
-MeSH was a very good start, but there's lots of other things than MeSH, and MeSH is not meant to-medical subject headings-is not meant to encode all of medical knowledge.
+And I began to see that one of the problems was language-we were going to get by the problems of getting the PCs working and getting the networks working, get In retrospect, that's the only thing I really wanted to change at NLM: the idea that you separate research from service, because that's a big, big mistake.